cdaymand/pasha/README.md

 # pasha
 Python 3 Async shell Accelerated.
 The aim of this repository is to share python3 scripts to increase shell productivity.
-Currently only one script is available but I have some other scripts ideas ;)

 ## async_bash.py
 This script allow to write a shell command line integrating one to many python iterators.